- ABOUT US

 SIT GRADUATE INSTITUTE

-What is the status of SIT Graduate Institute's Global Master's and Low-Residency Master's degree programs?
+What is the status of SIT Graduate Institute's Global Master's and Part-time, Hybrid Doctorate and Master's degree programs?

 What is the status of the CONTACT Summer Peacebuilding Program?

 SIT's Vermont campus will remain closed for summer 2021 due to the ongoing COVID-19 pandemic.
 Therefore, the CONTACT Summer Peacebuilding Workshop will not be held on campus in summer 2021.
 The program is creating alternative plans in response to this change and will contact participants directly to inform them of updates to their program.